Tera Mera Ki Rishta

 Tera Mera Ki Rishta is a 2009 Indian Punjabi language romantic drama film directed by Navaniat Singh and produced by Mukesh Sharma.
-The film stars Jimmy Sheirgill and Kulraj Randhawa in lead roles along with Anupam Kher, Raj Babbar, Archana Puran Singh, Gurpreet Ghuggi, Binnu Dhillon, Rana Ranbir, Balkaran Brar, Tee Jay Sidhu, Dolly Minhas and Akshita in supporting roles.
-The Movie was released worldwide on 10 April 2009 and had earned $108,741 in first two weeks.
-The movie was shot by Spice Cine Vision Studios and was distributed by Eros International.
+The film stars Jimmy Sheirgill and Kulraj Randhawa along with Anupam Kher, Raj Babbar, Archana Puran Singh, Gurpreet Ghuggi, Binnu Dhillon, Rana Ranbir, Balkaran Brar, Tee Jay Sidhu, Dolly Minhas and Akshita in supporting roles.
+The film was released worldwide on 10 April 2009 and had earned $108,741 in first two weeks.
+The film was produced by Spice Cine Vision Studios and was distributed by Eros International.
 The movie was stated to be the costliest Punjabi movie ever made and was the first Punjabi movie to be shot in Switzerland.
-Tera Mera Ki Rishta was also the first Punjabi Movie to be promoted online by www.punjabiportal.com and an official movie launch center website was also introduced.
-The movie is a remake of the 2005 Telugu movie Nuvvostanante Nenoddantana.
+The film is a remake of the 2005 Telugu film Nuvvostanante Nenoddantana.

 Plot

-Meet (Jimmy Sheirgill), a Punjabi boy who lives in Vancouver, British Columbia, Canada, is a total fun loving chap.
+Meet, a Punjabi boy who lives in Vancouver, British Columbia, Canada, is a total fun loving chap.
 Adventure is his second name.
 High speed bikes, racing cars, ice hockey and what not, you name any adventure and Meet is there to rock.
 He is an adventurous brat of a highly sophisticated Canadian family.
-Rajjo (Kulraj Randhawa) is a girl of principles from Punjab.
-She has family values & cultural priorities very close to her heart.
+Rajjo is a girl of principles from Punjab.
+She has family values and cultural priorities very close to her heart.
 Come what may, she will never act in a way that will embarrass her family.
 What happens when Meet and Rajjo, from entirely different worlds, come together, and fall in love!!
 As everything was going in a merry way, the tale takes a sudden turn.
 Before they could realise, fate has parted their way, but destiny has something else in store.
 Meet is not ready to surrender in front of his fate.
 He will not let his love slip away in front of his eyes.
 In this topsy turvy tale of love, family & relationships, they just can't help asking each other, Tera Mera Ki Rishta?